GoogleCloudPlatform/anthos-samples/anthos-bm-edge-deployment/README.md

 using the `Login Token` mechanism.

-The Kubernetes resources required to generate the login token will already be created inside the new Anthos on bare metal cluster.
+The Kubernetes resources required to generate the login token will already be created inside the new Anthos on Bare Metal cluster.
 This is done when the cluster gets `Synced` with the configuration inside the [`acm-config-sink`](./acm-config-sink) directory through **Anthos Config Management**.
 The